 The church survived 81 years before unfortunately being destroyed by fire on the 24th April 1970.
 It’s not known if any significant historical artifacts survived the fire and there is nothing further known of the stained glass windows.

 The whereabouts of the silver trowel presented to James Urie to lay the foundation stone remains a mystery.
+It was Willed to his daughter Maria as indicated in her mother Grace’s Will of 1899.
+Maria died a spinster in 1915 but the research trail has ended there and nothing further is known.

 “FOUNDATION STONE CEREMONY